 .
 The critical New York legislature was almost evenly divided between the supporters

 decision as long as possible, so that pro-Adams sentiment could gather, and to work

 for a new election law, which would allow the people to vote directly for the state’s

 electors.
 For an earlier report on the New York political situation, see entry for

 Cite web page as: Founding Families: Digital Editions of the Papers of the Winthrops and the Adamses, ed.C.
 James Taylor.
-Boston: Massachusetts Historical Society, 2014.
+Boston: Massachusetts Historical Society, 2018.